OpenOverlayRouter/oor/README.md

     net.ipv4.ip_forward=1
     net.ipv6.conf.all.forwarding=1

-The user space daemon requires to be started by a user with the following capabilities (in doubt just use root user):
+The user space daemon can be started by not privileged users.

-    CAP_NET_ADMIN
-    CAP_NET_RAW

 Such user can run the daemon with:

     lispd -f /etc/lispd.conf